ceri-num/ens-uv-sni/chapter_01/Computing_system.md

 A typical computing system consists of hardware components, which have been carefully designed to effectively work together, and software components, also known as programs, that run in the system.

-Further theoretical overview and history of a computer, in general, is available at (https://www.techtarget.com/searchwindowsserver/definition/system).
+A simple theoretical overview and history of a computer, in general, is available at [Tech Target](https://www.techtarget.com/searchwindowsserver/definition/system).

 - **Note**: For a brief review of how a computer system works, a simple computer architecture can be found in [Little Man Computer](https://www.101computing.net/LMC/#).